Take the time to remember

 It is important, however, not to forget what this day is truly about.

 Beginning soon after the Civil War, a day in May was set aside as a time to decorate with flowers the graves of the war dead.
-The original stimulus for this day of remembrance came from the Grand Army of the Republic, an organization of Union Army Civil War veterans.
+The original stimulus for this day came from the Grand Army of the Republic, an organization of Union Army Civil War veterans.
 For many years it was called Decoration Day.

 Honoring those who gave their lives in the service of the nation is a duty Americans should gladly accept.
 Fortunately, most do.
 Therefore, it is not surprising that by the early 20th century many states and localities had made such observances official.